The Yorkie CO-OP Puppy Purchase Process: Local Pickup & Meetings

 Once you’ve decided to move forward with your chosen puppy, you have two options:

 1. Full Payment and Immediate Take-Home: If you’re ready to bring your puppy home right away, you can complete the full payment.
-Your puppy will be prepared for pickup, and you’ll receive all necessary documentation, including health records and care instructions.
+Your puppy will be prepared for pickup, and you’ll receive all necessary documentation, including health records and care instructions and a puppy pack!

 2. $250 Deposit for Later Pickup: If you need a little more time to prepare, you can place a $250 deposit to reserve your puppy.
 Pickup must occur within 7 days of the deposit.
 If you require a longer pickup window, a $25 per day boarding fee will apply, paid upfront to cover the additional care your puppy will receive.